Gooogr/YOLOv4_Toolkit/README.md

 Toolkit for training custom YOLOv3 models in [Google Colab]( https://drive.google.com/open?id=1gTMES2Aj4NeNEK9YzjNdEmGEcItGsvxj).<br>

-This toolkit is designed for fast learning of YOLO and Tiny YOLO neural networks, starting from data collection and up to the finished TensorFlow model.
+This toolkit is designed for fast learning of YOLO and Tiny YOLO neural networks, starting from data collection and up to the trained model with custom weights.

 ## How to create your dataset
 **First way - use Open Images Dataset**